Prom night tips from a San Diego graduate.

-My senior prom, my date flaked and I was left looking for someone else to take.
+For my senior prom, my date flaked and I was left looking for someone else to take.
 I asked an old friend but when the day came, I was so bitter towards my original date, I was upset for a large chunk of the evening.
-In the grand scheme of things, your date isn’t as important as the group of people you go with.
+In the grand scheme of things, a date isn’t as important as the group of people you go with.
 Don’t simmer over every little thing that goes wrong.

 2. Don’t Do Drama.

-For whatever reason, prom night is a night when friends fight, couples break up and girls cry in the bathroom.
+For whatever reason, prom night is often a night when friends fight, couples break up and girls cry in the bathroom.
 Remember that you’re there to have fun.
-Don’t let a comment that one of your friends said about your dress get to you.
+Don’t let petty comments from friends get to you.
 There’s no need to make mountains out of molehills on a night that’s supposed to be a celebration.

-There are many avenues you can explore when it comes to pre- and post-prom festivities.
-Think outside of the box.
+There are many avenues to explore when it comes to pre- and post-prom festivities.
+Think outside the box.
 Have a potluck at someone’s house instead of paying for an expensive dinner.
 Go see a late-night movie when the dance is done.
 Creativity on prom night can make the evening a lot more fun and interesting.

 4. Don’t Forget to Be Smart.

-Being creative doesn’t give you an excuse to be belligerent or reckless.
-Remember that every action you take has a consequence.
-Don’t end your evening being reprimanded by authorities or with your parents picking you up from being detained somewhere.
-If you have a feeling that an idea may end up in disaster, follow your gut and leave that idea alone.
+Being creative doesn’t mean being belligerent or reckless.
+Remember that every action has a consequence.
+Don’t end the evening being reprimanded by authorities, or with parents picking you up from being detained somewhere.
+If you have a feeling that someone's idea may end in disaster, follow your gut and leave it alone.
+Be smart.